simviu/IcEngBuild/README.md

 If the binary lib has problems, you can build by yourself by the project files provided in IcEng.

 # winDepLib
-The windows dependency lib is also here, contatin FreeGlut and Glew binary, which is needed for building IcEng App on windows.
-You can download FreeGlut and Glew yourself, and re-orgnized the directory and files structure in same way.
+winDepLib.zip is the windows dependency library, contatin FreeGlut and Glew binary, which is needed for building IcEng App on windows.
+You can download FreeGlut and Glew yourself, and re-orgnized the directory and files structure in same way, for the convenience of project setting of Visual Studio.

 # License
 Free BSD license, check LICENSE file.